 The fair value of the non-controlling interest put liabilities associated with the acquisitions of Farm Boy and other acquisitions is equivalent to the present value of the non-controlling interest buyout price which is based on the estimated future earnings of these entities at a predetermined date.
 The fair value of the non-controlling interest put liability associated with the acquisition of Longo's was determined through a statistical simulation, which is based on the estimated future earnings of Longo's at a predetermined date.
 The fair value of these options is classified as Level 3 within the three-level hierarchy of IFRS 13.
+There are many inputs used to calculate the fair value, the most sensitive of which is EBITDA.

-There were no transfers between classes of the fair value hierarchy during the year ended May 7, 2022.
+There were no transfers between classes of the fair value hierarchy during the year ended May 6, 2023.